 .
 We are a fully accredited ATAS travel agency

-with a dedicated trekking division and can take care of all of your travel arrangments, no matter where you originate from, keeping the booking process seamless.
+with a dedicated trekking division and can take care of all of your travel arrangements, no matter where you originate from, keeping the booking process seamless.
 Our personal guides

 are the best value along the Kokoda Track.
 This is because we don’t profit when trekkers book a personal guide.